Things-N-Stuff/Turt/README.md

 Before you can actually start using the bot, you will need to create your own `config.py`.
 The sample config is `config.py.template` and holds all possible configuration options aswell as a comment describing what each is for.

-After configuration, just run `python3.6 turt.py`.
+After configuration, just run `python3 turt.py`.

-Note: Turt bot has been known (rarely) to hang on startup when checking previous elections on some versions of python.
-If this happens, install python3.6 and run `python3.6 turt.py` instead.
-I have no clue why this works, but it does for me.
+Note that you might have to either alias `python3=python3.6` (or whichever verion you installed) or just use `python3.6 turt.py` (Note that if this is done, then the restart command will not work).

+In order for the restart command to work, the *default* python3 version on your system must be at least python3.6 (aliases don't count).
+Most systems today come with `python3.7` installed as their default version.

 ## Plans for Turt

 Our current plans for Turt can be seen [here](https://docs.google.com/document/d/1-u4tWmgt2BiIjdiXu1FnjCUi64xBHLHDEhf8N6rCe-g).
 If you wish to contribute to this list, [open an issue](https://github.com/Things-N-Stuff/Turt/issues).

-## Server Permissions (BE VERY CAUTIOUS WITH THIS)
+## Server Permissions

+Be very cautious with this, as your server could be raided if the bost hoster modifies the code.

 It is recommended to give Turt bot the following server permissions in each server (however you should be skeptical):
 - `manage server` - Allows Turt to see all server invites so banned members can be invited back once their ban has expired